sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu.md

 api-url: "https://localhost:8080"
 {{< /highlight >}}

 In the example above, we provide the path to the cert, key and CA file.
 After restarting the `sensu-backend` service, the parameters are loaded and you are able to access the dashboard at https://localhost:3000.
+Configuring these attributes will also ensure that agents are able to communicate securely.
 Let's move on to securing agent to server communication.

 ## Securing Sensu agent to server communication